 Technique is also important.
 You might think that the more vigorous you are with the rubbing and scratching, the more thorough you’re being, but the truth is, this method can be too harsh for your scalp and may cause breakage.

 So, what’s the most effective technique to use?
 The answer actually lies in brushing or combing your hair before you wash.
 Dry-brushing can help stimulate the scalp and loosen any build-up before you begin your hair washing routine, making for a more efficient shower process.
 But if you have curly or tightly coiled hair and the thought of brushing it out sends you into a mild state of panic, consider washing your hair in small sections to minimize tangling instead.
-Ed’s tip: Remember to use a soft massaging motion while washing!
+Editor’s tip: Remember to use a soft massaging motion while washing!
 When it comes to conditioning, only apply to the ends of your hair; your scalp doesn’t need it, and may even add to limpness and grease.

 The Perfect Products for You

-The right shampoo and conditioner for your hair type can make a world of difference to both your hair washing routine and the way it looks and feels afterwards.
+The right shampoo and conditioner for your hair type can make a world of difference to both your hair washing routine and the way it looks and feels afterward.
 We know this can sometimes be a drawn-out process of trial and error, but pay attention to the labels and pick products for the hair type you have, not the hair type you want.

-Again, technique is everything; when you’re applying shampoo, concentrate your efforts on massaging the scalp to remove excess oils and product build-up.
+Again, the technique is everything; when you’re applying shampoo, concentrate your efforts on massaging the scalp to remove excess oils and product build-up.
 And as for conditioner?
 Remember to leave on for at least 1-2 minutes.

-Water is of course an essential ingredient for hair washing, but it can also wreak havoc on the look and feel your tresses.
+Water is, of course, an essential ingredient for hair washing, but it can also wreak havoc on the look and feel your tresses.
 First and foremost, try and keep your water temperature as cool as you can bear it (not that it matters with the quality of the rinse, but too-hot water dries out your skin—and we don’t want that either!).
 Secondly, understand the difference between hard and soft water, and which kind flows through your area of habitat.
 Hard water has a high content of minerals, like calcium and magnesium, which leave a film on your strands that’s difficult to remove and makes rinsing out products more of a pain.

-Ed’s tip: Don’t despair if you live in a hard-water area.
+Editor’s tip: Don’t despair if you live in a hard-water area.
 There’s no need to resort to washing your hair with bottled water or fitting in an expensive shower filter!
 A simple and inexpensive homemade rinse can combat the effects hard water has on your hair.
 Just mix one part apple cider vinegar to two parts filtered water, then rinse.
 This is something you might want to consider doing weekly in addition to your normal hair washing routine if you live in an area with very hard water, or you can even invest in a clarifying system, like Suave Essentials Daily Clarifying Shampoo and Daily Clarifying Conditioner, as a weekly detox.

 Drying your hair

-A good hair day most often starts with good habits while still in the shower.
+A good hair day most often starts with good habits in the shower.
 And with that, you’re going to need a hair washing routine designed for your specific hair type and hair needs.
 These hair wash tips are sure to revamp your routine and make it even easier for you to kick off your day with awesome locks, ensuring optimal styling conditions:

 1. Use the right shampoo and conditioner for your hair type.

 We’ve written before about choosing the best shampoo for your hair type, but it’s so important that it bears repeating.
 Hair care products are designed to work for specific types to combat your specific issues (dryness, color-treated hair, and so on), which can help you to reap the benefits of the system.
-Make sure you start off on the right foot with the right wash and care system.
+Make sure you start your routine off on the right foot with the right wash and care system.

 2. Use the conditioner that’s designed for your shampoo.